Common cat myths – your questions answered

 To familiarise your cat in a new home, the best practice is to keep them indoors for two weeks until they’re comfortable with their new surroundings.
 When introducing them back into the outdoors, do it just before feeding time and go out with them – preferably during the daytime.

 The most important thing to remember when moving house is to update your pet’s microchip, so if they do stray too far from home, there’s a higher chance that they’ll be returned home.

 Do cats prefer to be alone?

-By nature, cats are solitary animals and see themselves as leader of the household, so having another cat in the house can cause tension.
-In a multiple cat household, giving each feline their own sleeping area, complete with bowls and a litter tray each, will take away a lot of friction, as cats are territorial and don’t like to share.
+By nature, cats are solitary animals.
+They see themselves as leader of the household, so having another cat in the house can cause tension.
+In a multiple cat household, give each feline their own sleeping area with bowls and a litter tray each.
+This will take away a lot of friction, as cats are territorial and don’t like to share.

 However, domestic cats often form bonds with people and unlikely friendships with other cats and dogs.
 They can even develop separation anxiety if they’re away from their loved ones for a long period of time.

 It’s widely believed that cats are nocturnal animals, but this is untrue.
 Cats are crepuscular, which means that they are most active at dawn and dusk.
 This is because cats are natural hunters.
 Dawn and dusk are peak for hunting, with the right amount of light for them to see well.

 To help to reverse these crepuscular tendencies, use toys to entice curiosity during the day and play with them in the evening before you go to bed.

 This common saying about cats is that they always land on their feet, though this is completely untrue.
 Cats have extremely fast reflexes.
 This allows them to move quickly in the air to right themselves before they land, but this isn’t always successful.
 Many felines sustain injuries from high falls every year.